-132. In summary, the delegation reiterated the following: The Philippines consistently maintained a culture of respect for human rights; relevant mechanisms and institutions to enable the country to comply with its treaty obligations are all in place and functioning properly; the Philippines observes inclusiveness in its compliance with its human rights obligations by encouraging participation of all stakeholders; the Philippines continues to make significant strides in promoting and protecting the human rights of the vulnerable sectors of society; and there is no state policy that promotes, sanctions, or encourages extrajudicial killings, as all enforcement operations in pursuit of the anti-illegal drug campaign, as instructed by President Duterte, are conducted within the boundaries of law.
+132. In summary, the delegation reiterated that the Philippines consistently maintained a culture of respect for human rights; relevant mechanisms and institutions to enable compliance with treaty obligations were in place and functioned properly; the Philippines encouraged inclusiveness in complying with its human rights obligations by encouraging the participation of all stakeholders; the Philippines continued to make significant strides in promoting and protecting the human rights of vulnerable sectors of society; and there was no State policy promoting, sanctioning or encouraging extrajudicial killings, as all law enforcement operations in pursuit of the anti-illegal drug campaign were conducted within the boundaries of the law, as instructed by President Duterte.

 II.
-Conclusions and/or recommendations\\
+Conclusions and/or recommendations

-133. The recommendations formulated during the interactive dialogue and listed below will be examined by the Philippines which will provide responses in due time, but no later than the thirty-sixth session of the Human Rights Council in September 2017:
+133. The recommendations formulated during the interactive dialogue and listed below will be examined by the Philippines, which will provide responses in due time, but no later than the thirty-sixth session of the Human Rights Council:

-133.1.
-Ratify all Conventions to which the country is not yet a party (Gabon);
+133.1 Ratify all conventions to which the country is not yet a party (Gabon);

-133.2.
-Ratify and implement without delay the International Convention for the Protection of All Persons from Enforced Disappearance (France);
+133.2 Ratify and implement without delay the International Convention for the Protection of All Persons from Enforced Disappearance (France);